-An Army lawyer referred me to your "Law Review" articles about the Uniformed Services Employment and Reemployment Rights Act (USERRA), and I have read some of the articles.
+An Army lawyer suggested that I read your "Law Review" articles about the Uniformed Services Employment and Reemployment Rights Act (USERRA), and I have read some of the articles.
 The articles that I have read dealt with the application of USERRA to persons who serve in the National Guard or Reserve.
 Does USERRA also apply to persons who enlist in the Regular Army or another service?

 A: Yes, most definitely.
-As I have explained in Law Review 15116 (December 2015) and many other articles, USERRA applies to any person who meets five simple conditions:
+As I have explained in Law Review 15116 (December 2015) and many other articles, the right to reemployment under USERRA applies to any person who meets five simple conditions:

 - a.
-Left a civilian job (federal, state, local, or private sector) to perform "service in the uniformed services" as defined by USERRA. - b.
-Gave the employer prior oral or written notice. - c.
-Has not exceeded the cumulative five-year limit on the duration of the period or periods of service, relating to the employer relationship for which the person seeks reemployment. - d.
-Was released from the period of service without having received a disqualifying bad discharge from the military. - e.
-After release from the period of service, has made a timely application for reemployment.
+Left a civilian job (federal, state, local, or private sector) to perform "service in the uniformed services" as defined by USERRA.3 - b.
+Gave the employer prior oral or written notice.4 - c.
+Has not exceeded the cumulative five-year limit on the duration of the period or periods of service, relating to the employer relationship for which the person seeks reemployment.5 - d.
+Was released from the period of service without having received a disqualifying bad discharge from the military.6 - e.
+After release from the period of service, has made a timely application for reemployment.7

-A person who meets these five conditions is entitled to prompt reinstatement in the job that he or she would have attained if he or she had remained continuously employed by the civilian employer, or another job (for which he or she is qualified) that is of like seniority, status, and pay.
-Upon reemployment, the person is entitled to be treated as if he or she had been continuously employed, for seniority and pension purposes in the civilian job.
+A person who meets these five conditions is entitled to prompt reinstatement in the job that he or she would have attained if he or she had remained continuously employed by the civilian employer, or another job (for which he or she is qualified) that is of like seniority, status, and pay.8 Upon reemployment, the person is entitled to be treated as if he or she had been continuously employed, for seniority and pension purposes in the civilian job.9